Ngozi89/home_furnishing/README.md

 ## Responsive ([uac 1](#uac1))

-Befit website is designed with flexibility and aesthetic appeal in mind, ensuring that it is responsive and visually pleasing on all screen sizes and resolutions, starting at 350px.
+The website is designed with flexibility and aesthetic appeal in mind, ensuring that it is responsive and visually pleasing on all screen sizes and resolutions, starting at 350px.
 Responsiveness was achieved by utilizing Bootstrap.
 This allowed for the rearrangement of page components to optimize the user experience on different screen sizes.
 Breakpoints were chosen based on typical device screen sizes and the goal of providing the best possible presentation of content for all screens.
 Breakpoints are not strictly consistent (\*particularly for smaller screens) but it is done intentionally to provide a better presentation of the content for all screens.

 ## Accessibility